 One important step to achieving a more sustainable society is to incorporate responsible consumption and production into classrooms starting at a young age.
 If students see how their role as consumers affects the environment, then they are more likely to consume in a more ethical and responsible way.

 Encourage students to bring reusable water bottles to school, or start a composting program within your own classroom.
 The compost could be used to fertilize a school garden.
 When students are able to visualize how their actions are benefiting the environment and community, they can find a passion for sustainable living outside of the classroom and carry these ideals into their futures as well.

 Another way to help students conceptualize their positive impact is to show how SDG 12 connects to and supports other SDGs such as those on climate action, sustainable cities and communities, and good health and well-being.
 Collective small actions by many people can have a large effect on the community and, more broadly, on the world.

 By showing students their influence on the world around them, it builds relevance to their lives and gives them agency to become change-makers in their communities.
-Participate Learning’s global citizenship framework teaches students to empathize with others and helps them to understand that the world is for all of us, so we should act responsibly to protect it for future generations.
+Participate Learning’s Global Leaders framework teaches students to empathize with others and helps them to understand that the world is for all of us, so we should act responsibly to protect it for future generations.

 Download this infographicto teach your students thirty ways to practice responsible consumption at home, school, and in the community.
 For more information on how to incorporate all of the SDGs into your classroom, read this blog post on four reasons to teach the sustainable development goals.